7 Facts About Air Conditioners in Adelaide

 - Between 10 pm and 7 am – less than 45 dB

 For unrestricted use of your air conditioner at all times of the day, you’ll need to keep the sound under 45 dB.
-When installing an air conditioner, you’ll also need to factor in the fact that over time it will become noisier with wear and tear.
+When installing an air conditioner, you’ll also need to factor in the possibility of the outdoor unit becoming noisier with wear and tear.